Sarah Bush Lincoln: Illinois

 The reconstructed "Lincoln Log Cabin" was the home of Thomas Lincoln and Sarah Bush Johnston Lincoln in Illinois.

-Thomas sold his Indiana land early in 1830 and with Sarah moved first to Macon County, Illinois, and eventually to Coles County in 1831.
+Thomas sold his Indiana land early in 1830, and with Sarah moved first to Macon County, Illinois, and eventually to Coles County the following year.
 The homestead site on Goosenest Prairie, about 10 mi south of Charleston, Illinois, is preserved as the Lincoln Log Cabin State Historic Site.

 Abraham sometimes visited Sarah and Thomas when he was in Coles County on the law circuit; Sarah recalled that she "saw him every year or two."
-After Thomas died in 1851, Lincoln maintained land for Sarah and supported her until his death.
+After Thomas died in 1851, Lincoln maintained land for Sarah and supported her until his death in 1865.
 Their final visit was before Lincoln left Illinois for the White House.
 Illinois historian Charles H. Coleman recounted two narratives of how she received the news of her stepson's murder:

 Mrs. Lincoln was living with the Halls at the Goosenest Prairie farm at the time of Lincoln's assassination.
 Dennis Hanks recalled in 1889 that he brought her the sad news. "'Aunt Sairy,' sez I, 'Abe's dead.'
 Yes, I know Denny.
 I knowed they'd kill him.
 I ben awaitin' fur it,' and she never asked no questions.
 She was getting purty old, an' I reckon she thought she'd like to jine him."
 Hanks did not mention the presence of [John J.] Hall, who later gave his own account of the same incident.
 He remembered that when she got the news of Abraham's death "she jest put her apern over her face and cried out 'Oh my boy Abe; They've killed him.
 I knowed they would.
 I knowed they would.'
 She never had no heart after that to be chirp and peart like she used to be."

-Sarah died in 1869.
-Sarah is buried next to Thomas in nearby Shiloh Cemetery, just south of Lerna, Illinois.
+Sarah died on April 12, 1869, at age 80.
+She is buried next to Thomas in nearby Shiloh Cemetery, just south of Lerna, Illinois.